PurpleTurtleCreative/completionist/docs/_docs/getting-started.md

 - Lets you organize your tasks however you need to within Asana since you aren't limited to a single project
 - Improves performance on WordPress by limiting which tasks are pulled
 - Helps you concentrate since you'll only see relevant tasks listed in your WordPress admin
-- Establishes a two-way integration between Asana and Completionist—removing or adding the site tag to tasks within Asana will also remove or add the tasks to your WordPress admin!
+- Establishes a two-way integration between Asana and Completionist
+  - **Tip:** Removing or adding the site tag to tasks within Asana will also remove or add the tasks to your WordPress admin

 ## Set a Frontend Authentication User

-If you'd like to [use Completionist's shortcodes]({{ site.baseurl }}/shortcodes/) on your WordPress website, you should specify a default "frontend authentication user".
+If you'd like to [display Asana tasks on your WordPress website]({{ site.baseurl }}/shortcodes/), you should specify a default "frontend authentication user".
+This user's Asana connection will be used to retrieve the data for display.

+1. In the Completionist settings screen, click *Frontend* in the left-hand menu.
-1. From the dropdown options, select a WordPress user.
-Only users that have connected their Asana account with Completionist will be listed.
+2. Select a WordPress user.
+Only users that have connected their Asana account to Completionist will be listed.
-2. Click *Save* to confirm your chosen user.
+3. Click *Save* to confirm your chosen user.
-3. In a post or page on your WordPress website (can be any status, such as *Draft*), enter [a Completionist shortcode]({{ site.baseurl }}/shortcodes/) in the content area.
+4. In a post or page on your WordPress website (can be any status, such as *Draft*), enter [a Completionist shortcode]({{ site.baseurl }}/shortcodes/) in the content area.
 Save the post.
-4. Preview the post or page to confirm that the shortcode works as expected.
+5. Preview the post or page to confirm that the shortcode works as expected.

 [![Settings section to choose which Asana user will authenticate frontend requests]({{ site.baseurl }}/assets/images/settings-frontend-authentication-user.png)]({{ site.baseurl }}/assets/images/settings-frontend-authentication-user.png){:target="_blank"}